-Our typical afternoon is planned by our occupational therapist to ensure members are involved in purposeful, goal-oriented pursuits throughout the afternoon.
-It is divided into 4 components:
+Each afternoon is planned by our occupational therapist who serves as our Program Director to ensure members are involved in purposeful, goal-oriented pursuits throughout the afternoon.
+Our time together is divided into 4 components:

-- Cooking: Cooking and food preparation occur each day.
-Members work in small groups of 6, with a designated member (sous chef) actually leading the recipe preparation.
+Cooking: Cooking and food preparation occur each day.
+Members work in small groups of 6, with a designated member “sous chef” leading the recipe preparation.
 A Next Stop volunteer facilitates the sous chef’s leadership and the preparation process as needed.
 This daily activity allows our members to work to build confidence through the success of a completed task.
 The best part may be snack time when they are able to enjoy their group’s creation.

 In addition to our “typical” days, members of The Next Stop engage in other opportunities throughout the year.
-Whether it be a visitor coming to share their expertise, working on collaborative art projects, participating in community service projects or even preparing for our annual family event, our goals for them are to experience life to the fullest.
+Whether it be a program partner visiting to share their expertise, working on collaborative art projects, participating in community service projects or even preparing for our annual family event, our goals for them are to experience life to the fullest.

 Who Staffs the Program?

 Vicki and Stu LaRoche, are the founders of The Next Stop.
-Vicki acts as the Executive Director.
-To complete our outstanding leadership team, The Next Stop also has an occupational therapist who is our Program Director as well as a Kitchen Educator, and an Administrative Assistant.
+Vicki is the Executive Director.
+To complete our outstanding leadership team, The Next Stop also has an occupational therapist who serves as our Program Director, a Kitchen Educator, and an Administrative Coordinator.
 Please click here to learn more about our staff.

 Five program volunteers a day lead small groups under the direction of the staff.
 Our staff and volunteers have all been screened with criminal background checks and fingerprinting.
 Because program volunteers facilitate activities, support social interactions, lead groups, and encourage members, their role at The Next Stop is an integral and unique part of this program.
 Please click here to learn more about our program volunteers.